AzureCosmosDB/scenario-based-labs/Retail/Before the HOL - Cosmos DB scenario-based labs - Retail.md

     -   Click **API**, copy the `API Key (v3 auth)` key for later use

 ### Task 3: Deploy resources to Azure

+1. Open a browser window to the [Azure Portal](https://portal.azure.com), be sure to login as the user that has access to your soon to be created resource group

+>NOTE: This is necessary as the script will open a window that requires you to have already logged in to the portal.

 1. Open a **PowerShell ISE** window